-5.2 CBC Gadgets (Attack B)
+6.2 CBC Gadgets (Attack B)

 We were able to exfiltrate encrypted content on all of the tested PDF applications using CBC gadgets.
 Due to the encryption algorithms for PDF documents being defined in the PDF specification, the viewers have no control over the integrity protection of the ciphertext or the availability of the known plaintext in the encrypt dictionary.
-Therefore, all viewers are by design vulnerable to the modification of plaintext using CBC gadgets.
+Therefore, all viewers are vulnerable by design to the modification of plaintext using CBC gadgets.

 Using gadgets, we were able to construct self-submitting PDF forms (B1) in 15 of the viewers and malicious hyperlinks (B2) for exfiltration in all viewers.
 Generally, the same limitations regarding backchannels, which exist for direct exfiltration, also apply to CBC gadgets.
 Additionally, due to the occurrence of random bytes in URLs introduced by gadgets, CBC gadgets were not able to achieve the same level of exfiltration in some viewers as direct exfiltration did.

-However, especially using half-open strings within object streams (B3), we were able to achieve full plaintext exfiltration in five viewers in which it was not possible using direct exfiltration.
+However, especially using half-open strings within object streams (B3), we were able to achieve full plaintext exfiltration.
 Additionally, we found that 15 viewers supported half-open strings.
-However, we were only able to use them for exfiltration in 14 viewers, due to various problems with URL handling in these object streams.
+However, we were only able to use them for actual exfiltration in 14 viewers, due to various problems with URL handling in these object streams.

-For all compression-based attacks, we found that none of the viewers checked the zlib deflate checksum - called ADLER32 - that is placed right after the compressed text, allowing us to construct arbitrary compressed text using gadgets.
+For all compression-based attacks, we found that none of the viewers checked the zlib deflate checksum - called ADLER32 - that is placed right after the compressed content, allowing us to construct arbitrary compressed content using gadgets.

-5.3 Limitations
+6.3 Limitations